yalmip/yalmip.github.io/_posts/faq/2018-10-12-onoffbinary.md

 ...
 ````

 The product here completely kills this model, as it introduces a nonconvex bilinear equality constraint, thus landing us in a very hard nonconvex nonlinear integer program.
 A significantly better model is to introduce a new variable to represent the product, and then model the product using simple linear logic.
-This will keep us in the comfortable world on mixed-integer linear programming (considering these constraints only of course)
+This will keep us in the comfortable world of mixed-integer linear programming (considering these constraints only of course)

 ````matlab
 x = sdpvar(N,1);